MaastrichtU-IDS/dsri-documentation/website/docs/deploy-on-gpu.md

 :::

+We are using images provided by Nvidia, and optimized for GPU.
+We currently deployed Tensorflow and PyTorch with JupyterLab and VSCode, but any image available in the Nvidia catalog should be easy to deploy: https://ngc.nvidia.com/catalog/containers

 ## JupyterLab on GPU

 Once your project has been granted access to GPUs, you can deploy applications on GPU from the catalog: